Funmioja/LITA-Capstone-Projects-2/README.md

 - Slicers for Interactivity: Slicers for region, subscription type, and subscription status to allow users to drill down into specific segments.
 - [Sclier](https://github.com/user-attachments/assets/695ac998-dcd9-43ad-838f-65505b2cf8d4)

+## Summary
+The Power BI dashboard provides an intuitive view of the dataset, making it easy to understand customer behavior and identify trends.
+Interactive slicers allow users to filter data by region and subscription type, enabling targeted analysis.

+## Conclusion
+Using Excel, SQL, and Power BI, this analysis offers a comprehensive view of customer subscription trends, cancellations, and key segments.
+Each tool complements the others, with Excel providing a quick and flexible analysis, SQL offering structured queries and deeper insights, and Power BI delivering interactive, visual reports.
+This combination of tools enables a holistic understanding of the subscription data and supports informed decision-making.